 Disney has really made an effort not to include traditional theme park fare (hot dogs, burgers, pizza, etc).
 Don’t get me wrong, I love all that stuff as much as you, but would you really find chicken tenders and fries in the Star Wars universe??
 I think not.

-Batuu has a deep history of “farm to table” style whole foods which utilize local cooking traditions passed down from generation to generation.
+Batuu has a deep history of “farm to table” style whole foods that utilize local cooking traditions passed down from generation to generation.
 The food in Galaxy’s Edge is heavily focused on quality, uniqueness and they are great to look at too!

 Galaxy’s Edge has 2 Restaurants and 3 Snack Stands:

-Docking Bay 7 Food and Cargo:
+Docking Bay 7 Food and Cargo

 Docking Bay 7 Food and Cargo is a Fast Casual restaurant in Galaxy’s Edge that belongs to Chef Strong “Cookie Tuggs” which he uses to ship cargo in and out of Black Spire Outpost.